Get lots of hands-on practice with

 explicitly instructed otherwise, please use data.table

-syntax (i.e., DT[i, j, by]
+syntax (i.e., DT[i, j, by]) to answer all questions

 below.